YarivLevy81/Anthon/README.md

 ## Unit testing

-You can run all unittests with the following command:
+Run all unittests with the following command:
 ```bash
 (.AntonEnv)~$ pytest tests/
 ```